chazzka/clanekcathedral/clanek.md

 to Industry 4.0 (https://www.sciencedirect.com/science/article/pii/S2199853122010253) are to be seen evaluating such data.
 The datamining field here has been branching out lately, to address the specific needs.
 The IoT datamining can be used to find common patterns in data through method called pattern-mining (https://www.sciencedirect.com/science/article/pii/S0952197622004705).
-This branch is focused to analyze the previously non-labeled data and to mine an interesting pattern such as
+This branch is focused to analyze the previously non-labeled data and to mine an interesting pattern such as variables which tend to report symbiotic behavior.

 - [ ] TODO: tady pokračuj , napiš nějaké pěkné povídání s referencemi co vše se dá v datech najít
 - [ ] pak pokračuj až k našemu tématu -  our main goal was to novelty detection kde popíšeš naši diménu, co ty data jsou jak se k nim dostaneme, technické detaily těch sensorů  a přínos toho článku